 If you are a light camper, who doesn’t go out very often, cleaning your tent once a season should be sufficient.
 A thorough cleaning should follow longer camping trips from which the tent becomes visibly dirty.

-You may think that you should set your tent up in the sun if it is outdoors for an extended period of time, but the opposite is actually true — while the sun will keep the tent drier than the shade will, it can also cause UV damage that will hurt the materials of your tent.
-Pitch your tent in shady areas for long camping trips.
+You may think that you should set your tent up in the sun if it is outdoors for an extended period of time, but the opposite is actually true — while the sun will keep the tent drier than the shade will, it can also cause UV damage that will hurt the materials.
+Pitch in a shady area for long camping trips.